ohadsahar/ohadsahar/README.md

-# Welcome to my Github page :) :wave::smiley:
+# Welcome to my GitHub page :) :wave::smiley:

 <br>

 **Who am I?** Hi I'm Ohad, Experienced Full Stack Engineer with a demonstrated history of working in the computer software industry.<br>